 The growth and expansion phase is an exciting time for any small business.
-The primary goal of a startup is to get customers, deliver the product or service and reach the break-even point as quickly as possible.
-According to the conventional business plans, once the break-even point is achieved, profitability should follow.
-For some small businesses, however, another goal is rapid growth.
-And, that can be a problem.
+The primary goal of a startup is to get customers, deliver the product or service, and reach the break-even point as quickly as possible.
+According to conventional business plans, once the break-even point is achieved, profitability should follow.
+For some small businesses, though, another goal is rapid growth, and that can be a problem.
 Businesses often underestimate the intense pressure that accompanies rapid business growth.

 1. Your business may face a cash flow crunch as it deals with increased demand for your products or services.

 The costs of running a fledgling business can be difficult to manage, especially coming on the heels of cash outlay to open the business.
 At this point, your business may be surviving on credit as you try to grow sales and revenues.
 As you push for higher sales, expect monthly expenses to grow and possibly exceed your monthly revenues.
 If your collections are on track, that’s not an insurmountable problem.
 However, a cycle or two of delayed collections could leave your business in that proverbial spot between a rock and hard place.

 To keep cash flowing, anticipate the cash crunch with a realistic plan that accounts for delays in the collection of receivables.
 Prepare a back-up plan for raising cash from personal sources or through a pre-approved line of credit from your bank.
 Diversify your client base if possible.
 If you depend on one big client as a revenue source, you’re leaving your small business vulnerable to the whims of that client.